Are you at risk of heart disease?

 When the arteries are exposed to prolonged, poorly controlled blood glucose levels, it affects the lining of the artery walls making them more likely to develop fatty deposits.
 It also increases the damage caused by smoking, high blood pressure and high cholesterol, meaning that people with diabetes are five times more likely to develop cardiovascular disease.

-8. Knowing your family history
+8. Family history

+If you're aware of your family medical history, it can beneficial in helping you to understand potential future health risks.
 You’re at greater risk of heart problems if your father or brother developed cardiovascular disease before the age of 55, or if your mother or sister was diagnosed aged 65 or younger.
 If you’re of South Asian origin, you’re also more vulnerable to heart disease.

 9. And finally, age